redxzeta/Awesome-Adoption/CONTRIBUTING.md

 ```
 git fetch upstream
 git checkout <your feature branch>
-git rebase upstream/master
+git rebase upstream/main
 ..fix if needed and
 git push -f
 ```

-if `rebase` won't work well, use `git merge master` as alternative.
+if `rebase` won't work well, use `git merge main` as alternative.

 It's also possible to send a PR in the opposite direction, but that's not preferred as it will pollute the commit log.